LostBeard/SpawnDev.BlazorJS.WebWorkers/README.md

 # Blazor Web App compatibility
 .Net 8 introduced a new hosting model that allows mixing [Blazor server render mode](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0#interactive-server-side-rendering-interactive-ssr) and [Blazor WebAssembly render mode](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0#client-side-rendering-csr).
 [Prerendering](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0#prerendering) was also added to improve initial rendering times.
 "Prerendering is the process of initially rendering page content on the server without enabling event handlers for rendered controls."

 One of the primary goals of SpawnDev.BlazorJS is to give [Web API](https://developer.mozilla.org/en-US/docs/Web/API) access to Blazor WebAssembly that mirrors Javascript's own Web API.
-This includes calling conventions.
-For example, a call that is synchronous in Javascript is synchronous in Blazor, an asynchronous call is asynchronous.
-To provide that, SpawnDev.BlazorJS requires access to Micorosft's IJSInProcessRuntime and IJSInProcessRuntime is only available in Blazor WebAssembly.
+To provide that, SpawnDev.BlazorJS requires access to Microsoft's IJSInProcessRuntime and the IJSInProcessRuntime is only available in Blazor WebAssembly.

 ## Compatible ```Blazor Web App``` options: